iwonderanddev/tech-challenges/backend/README.md

 ## Guidelines

-We want to see your skills to design business code to produce **efficient** and **maintenable** code over time.
+We want to see your skills to design business code to produce **efficient** and **maintainable** code over time.
 This exercice might seem simple and some shortcuts can be used to develop these features quickly but we are more interested in how you might structure your code and classes if these features were to be just the **beginning of a larger project** destined to **evolve in time**.

 DO
 * Do use good design
-* Do maintenable design
+* Do maintainable design
 * Do use unit tests
 * Do use dependency management
 * Do use consistent code styles